MartinCHarvey/MCH_Delphi_Software/README.md

 - CoCoDM: A Delphi port of the CoCo/R parser generator.

-- ProjectXPlant: A handly utility which parses delphi project files and copies projects from one location to another.
+- ProjectXPlant: A handy utility which parses delphi project files and copies projects from one location to another.

 - CheckIn: A test web application, allowing users to check-in online.
 Will send e-mail notifications if they don't.
            Work in progress, unfinished.